-Languages offered include: modern Arabic, Hebrew, Persian, and Turkish (including Ottoman Turkish); Classical Arabic and Classical Persian; Biblical Hebrew and ancient Assyrian & Babylonian, Egyptian, Old Persian, Syriac, and Sumerian.
+Languages offered include: modern Arabic, Hebrew, Persian, and Turkish (including Ottoman Turkish); Classical Arabic and Classical Persian; and ancient Assyrian & Babylonian, Egyptian, Old Persian, Syriac, and Sumerian.
 Students with experience in any of the modern languages must take a placement test at the beginning of the fall term.
-See the department website or the Center for Language Study for details.
+See the department website for details.

-All modern languages, as well as ancient Assyrian & Babylonian, Egyptian, and Biblical Hebrew are offered in multi-year sequences and can be taken to fulfill the foreign language requirement.
-The department also offers Advanced Language Certificates in Arabic, Hebrew, and Turkish; ancient Egyptian; and an interdisciplinary certificate in Persian and Iranian Studies.
+All modern languages, as well as ancient Assyrian & Babylonian, and Egyptian, are offered in multi-year sequences and can be taken to fulfill the foreign language requirement.
+The department also offers Advanced Language Certificates in Arabic, Hebrew, and Turkish; ancient Egyptian; and Persian and Iranian Studies.
 Many majors undertake intensive language study abroad during the summers, and the language faculty advises students on recommended programs.